Skip to content

 1. Add the custom JSON formatter and process logging helper.

-2. Make nfcli call the helper before constructing NorFab.
+2. Make nfcli opt in to process logging when constructing NorFab.

 3. Stop NorFab.__init__() from applying global logging configuration.

-4. Update broker and worker process startup to call the helper with their role and name.
+4. Update broker and worker implementations to call the helper with their role and name using their received inventories.

 6. Leave unrelated logging calls unchanged.
 Existing log = logging.getLogger(__name__) usage remains correct.